Ipswich. It’s not a name that normally conjures up images of a family holiday destination.

 Just a 30-minute drive from Ipswich city centre in the rapidly growing Springfield area is the large Orion Lagoon, situated next door to the Robelle Domain.

 It’s a series of pools and water features catering to kids of all ages (that includes parents) and protected by lifeguards.
 Just look at that water!
+It’s one of the coolest things to do in Ipswich.

 There are plenty of shaded and grassed areas, so bring your picnics and intend to stay for awhile.
 In Ipswich fashion of providing quality services and facilities, it’s all FREE!